 Your business will also need a registered office address where it can receive its statutory mail.
 For several reasons, you may also not wish to show your home address as your registered office.

 As with your director service address, you could opt to set your registered office at either:

 - Your accountant’s address, if they offer this service.

 - You could use a business that provides address services.
 A quick online search will show the providers who offer these services.
 Their fee will also depend on the level of service.

-Any official government mail will be posted to the registered office and the director’s service address.
+Any official government mail and legal notices will be posted to the registered office and the service address for the director.
 In both cases, you must ensure that your accountant or registered office provider forwards any statutory mail to you.